uber/athenadriver/README.md

 `athenasql` is a fully-featured AWS Athena database driver for Go developed at Uber ATG.
 It provides a hassle-free way of querying AWS Athena database with Go standard library.
 It not only provides basic features of Athena Go SDK, but addresses some SDK's limitation, improves and extends it.
-It also includes advanced features like Athena workgroup and tagging creation, driver read-only mode and so on.
+Moreover, it also includes advanced features like Athena workgroup and tagging creation, driver read-only mode and so on.

-The PDF version of AthenaSQL document is available at: [athenasql.pdf](resources/athenasql.pdf)
+The PDF version of AthenaSQL document is available at [ :scroll: ](resources/athenasql.pdf)

 ## Features